RivianSoldier/supermarket-list-frontend/README.md

 # Supermarket List App

 This is an application built using React.js, to make it easier to make a supermarket list.
+All the components were organized using the Atomic Design concept.

 <p>
   <img height="450" src="https://github.com/RivianSoldier/supermarket-list-frontend/blob/master/public/images/demo.png"/>